 The Swannanoa Gathering is a continuing education program of Warren Wilson College.
 Contact: email@example.com or 1-800-934-3536 for college admission information.
 This year, SGOnline, our virtual instructional program, offers over 200 classes, all of which will be live-streamed.
 Each class is a five-day course of study.
 Students are free to create their own curriculum from any of the classes in any programs offered for each week.
 Students may list a class choice and an alternate for each of our scheduled class periods, but concentration on two, or perhaps three classes is strongly recommended, and class selections are required for registration.
 After the first class meeting, students have until 6pm on Monday of that week to switch into another open class if they find they have made an inappropriate choice, and are then expected to remain in those classes.
 This year, our usual default class limit of 15 has been relaxed.
 Registration is on a first-come, first-served basis.
 Look for updates and any corrections to our print catalog here on our website.

 While our classes remain in the same time slots as in 2020, this year’s periods have been shortened from 75 to 60 minutes to reduce ‘zoom fatigue’ and the class schedules have been condensed to make them more accessible to folks logging in from different time zones.
+All class times listed are Eastern Standard Time.
 Each meeting of a class will be recorded and made available for review by students enrolled in those classes for an additional four weeks after the program ends.

 This year, SGOnline will be using Zoom as our streaming platform.While not required to join meetings, we recommend downloading and installing the Zoom app.
 It’s free.
 Your device should have speakers, a microphone and a webcam.
 The quality of your internet connection makes the biggest difference for the optimal experience of a Zoom meeting.
 Poor service from your internet service provider (ISP) or a weak signal in terms of distance to your wi-fi router will directly affect remote connections, particularly for virtual private network (VPN) systems.
 As a general guideline, a download speed of less than 12 megabits per second (Mbps), an upload speed of less than 3Mbps, or high latency will result in a negative experience.
 You can use tools like SpeedTest.net to verify your device’s capacity.
 To maximize your available bandwidth during a Zoom call, many have reported better performance when all other browser windows and tabs are closed.
 We encourage you to review Zoom’s recommended minimum requirements for virtual meetings: https://support.zoom.us/hc/en-us/articles/201362023-System-requirements-for-Windows-macOS-and-Linux.